Democrats have NOT apologized for Slavery or Jim Crow - 200 Years of Hate and Racism

 shifted.

-Slavery: In the 19th century, leading up to the American Civil War, the Democratic Party was
+Slavery: In the 19th century, leading up to the American Civil War, the Democratic

 Segregation and Jim Crow: Following the Civil War and the abolition of slavery, Democrats were